ViktorThrelkeld/Beer-Tracks/README.md

 ## Feature List:

    * I can enter information from my daily intake journal such as receipts: Beer Oz.
 Consumed, Calories, Price, Where Beer was Purchased
-   * I can query for my average intake or expense for a given day, the total for the week, or how many calories consumed in beer.
+   * I can query for my average intake or expense for a given day, the total for the week, or how many ABV's consumed in beer.
-   * I can look at the full list of beers I drank.
+   * I can look at the full list of beers I drank and how much i pay per ABV.
-   * I can get a report of how much money I spent and how much fatter I am.
+   * I can get a report of how much money I spent and how many ABV's and oz's I took in, as well as an approximate calorie intake.
 On an average day or a total for the week.

 ## Interesting Query: